tumagonx/nwjs_docs_old/Building-node-webkit.md

 Finally sync code under `node-webkit` directory (where `.gclient` resides), it would spend a few hours depending on your network condition:

     gclient sync

+Assume you store code under `node-webkit` folder, after all code is downloaded by gclient, our final directory architecture will be like:

+    node-webkit/
+    |-- .gclient
+    `-- src/
+        |-- many-stuff
+        |-- ...
+        `-- content
+            |-- ...
+            `-- nw  (source code of this repo)

 Note: if you're on Linux and you get any dependency errors during `gclient sync` (like 'nss' or 'gtk+-2.0'), run `./src/build/install-build-deps.sh`, then re-run gclient sync: